todvora/gitbook-plugin-image-captions/README.md

 ## Configuration
 The plugin provides reasonable defaults and you don't need to config anything.

-If you want to configure the caption style, you can provide your own text template in form:
+If you want to configure the caption text, you can provide your own template in the form:
 ```
 {
     "plugins": [